Skiing or Snowboarding: 12 Reasons Why Skiing Is Cooler Than Snowboarding

 Your favourite band, like snowboarding, is still churning out some cracking stuff but they’re now singing to the entire congregation rather than just a handful of shaggy-haired rebels.
 This growth in audience has fundamentally changed the demographic of snowboarding, which was one of the things that made it so cool in the first place.

-There’s still the outrageously cool Scandinavian dudes, of course, but now there’s also a huge pile of balding investment bankers, called Graham, who choose snowboarding over skiing in a misguided attempt to stay young and relevant.
+There’s still the outrageously cool Scandinavian dudes, of course, but now there’s also a huge pile of investment banker types, called Graham, who choose snowboarding over skiing in a misguided attempt to stay young and relevant.
 And while the Grahams of this world see an increase in their “street cred”, the world of snowboarding suffers an almighty dip as a result.

 Snowboarding is currently going through what Facebook went through a few years ago.
 Parents, parents of friends, uncles, aunties, and grandparents all started sending you friend requests and the whole thing felt immediately less gnarly.
 You’re still on Facebook, but you know in your heart that things will never be the same again.